As the voice of Georgia’s rivers, we help everyone enjoy, connect with and advocate for economically vital and clean flowing rivers.

-Gwyneth Moody – Director of Programs and Outreach
+Gwyneth Moody – Director of Water Trails and Outreach

 Gwyneth Moody, native to Athens Georgia and daughter of an outfitter on the Broad River- grew up paddling Georgia’s rivers.
 After earning a Master’s degree in Conservation Ecology and Sustainable Development from the University of Georgia she found her dream job with Georgia River Network, a local non profit, coordinating the Hidden Gems Paddling series and providing technical assistance to water trail groups throughout the state.
 Thus far she has assisted the development of Water Trails on the: Yellow, Broad, North and Middle Oconee, Ochlockonee, Alapaha, Satilla, South and Flint Rivers and is currently working intensively on the Upper Oconee Water Trail and Georgia’s Little River Water Trail.
 She serves on the Georgia Trails Alliance Board and continues to provide support to Georgia’s water trail groups around the state.
 She also teaches salsa dance classes with the group SALSAthens.